This post may contain affiliate links from which i can earn a commission

 This tablet doesn’t cost anything and it’s only side effects are better sleep, less stress, improved gut health, weight loss, and improved brain function.

 I’d get a lifetime’s supply of that sucker.

-Some of the chronic illnesses and conditions we face now we’re in midlife and that this miracle tablet can fix are:
+Some of the chronic illnesses and conditions we are at risk of in midlife are:

 - Osteoporosis – a disease affecting our bones causing them to become brittle and leave us susceptible to breaks.

 - Heart disease – an umbrella term for a range of conditions that affect the heart

 - High blood pressure – putting you at higher risk of heart attack or stroke